chuang4150/Notes_330_Part2/README.md

 		  Note:::: If user wants to move the note in default folder, he can just press "enter" to move note in default folder.

 		r:
-	 	  By selecting this option, user will be prompted to confirm his selection by entering "y" for yes or "N" for no.
+	 	  By selecting this option, user will be prompted to confirm his selection by entering "y" for yes or "N" for no. When the selected has been removed, the existing notes in that folder will be copied to "default" folder.
+So, the user will only loose the selected folder he wanted to remove, not its content.
 	   	   Note:::: User cannot delete "default" folder.
 		b:
 	 	  This option will take the user back to the main menu.